Only

 Wisconsin Kids Can Read Proficiently*

-Wisconsin kids are being left behind.
-That’s not because our kids can’t learn.
-It’s because adults have lowered the bar instead of raising expectations and providing the right support for students, teachers, and families.
-With research and evidence-based instruction, 95% of kids can learn to read — and together we can make that the reality for every child.
+Wisconsin kids are being left behind because adults have lowered the bar instead of providing the right support for students, teachers, and families.

 How is your K-8